We are open - safety is our top priority!

 If you choose DentRite® or a similar discount plan, you may have prescription drug, vision and hearing discounts included with your annual fee.
 You would have to visit participating providers to use your discount.
 For example, DentRite® offers discounts on eye exams, glass and contact lenses and LASIK vision correction.
 They also offer discounts on prescription drugs which can be beneficial to seniors who do not have Medicare Part D or an Advantage plan which includes Medicare Part D benefits.

-Many dental practices offer financing options and payment plans for seniors and their other patients.
+Many dental practices offer financing options and payment options for seniors and their other patients.
 Popular dental credit companies, such as CareCredit, offer short-tern financing for unexpected expenses.
 Everyone may not qualify for financing and the interest rates will vary.
-CareCredit usually runs promotions where you pay no interest for several months as long as you make the monthly payment.
-If patients cannot pay off the balance during the promotional period, normal interest rates will apply.
-This will add to the total cost of care.

 AARP and other senior organizations frequently offer discounts on insurance, discount plans and more.
 Dental benefits in Toms River are important for retired persons as there’s no age limit on wanting a nice smile.